Derry Township, Westmoreland County, Pennsylvania: History

-The first settlements in Derry township were created by soldiers from Forbes' army in 1762.
-After hearing of the land being settled by soldiers from Forbes' army, John Pomroy, a man of Scots-Irish descent, left his home in Cumberland valley and settled in Derry township, near present-day New Derry.
-Later, James Wilson came and settled nearby and they helped one another build and farm.
-One winter, a few years after settling in Derry township, Pomroy and Wilson returned to their homes in the East.
+The township was formally incorporated in 1775.
+Prior to incorporation, the first known settlers arrived: former soldiers from Brigadier-General John Forbes army.
+John Pomroy, a man of Scots-Irish descent, was one of the early arrivals.
+He lived near present-day New Derry.
+Later, James Wilson settled nearby.
+One winter, a few years after settling in Derry Township, Pomroy and Wilson returned to their homes in the East.
 When they returned, each brought with him a wife.
 Pomroy married Isabel Barr.
-Later, her father and two of her brothers, along with William Guthrie and Richard Wallace and others migrated to Derry township.
+Later, her father and two of her brothers, along with William Guthrie and Richard Wallace and others, migrated to Derry township.

-To protect the citizens of Derry township from Indian attacks, Fort Barr and Fort Wallace were built in 1774.
-Other dangers that early settlers faced included bears, panthers, and foxes.
+Sometime in the 1770s, Fort Barr and Fort Wallace were built to protect the citizens from Indian attacks.
+Other dangers that early settlers faced included bears, panthers and foxes.
+Derry is said to be the site of the last Indian attack in Westmoreland County, which took place in 1791 on the Mitchell family's land "two miles east of Latrobe along the line of the Ligonier Valley railroad."
+One of the Mitchell children was captured and lived with the Indians for three years.
+He later returned to Derry.

-The Bear Cave is a natural maze of caverns.
-Some 8,500 feet of passages have been mapped and it has become a popular recreational site.
-After 1839, accounts of the Bear Cave began to appear in local newspapers.

-Keystone State Park was established in 1945.
+Torrance State Hospital (established in 1919) and Keystone State Park (1945) are located in the township.

 The Samuel Patterson House was added to the National Register of Historic Places in 1985.

 Geography

-According to the United States Census Bureau, the township has a total area of 97.4 sqmi, of which 95.8 sqmi is land and 1.5 sqmi (1.56%) is water.
+According to the United States Census Bureau, the township has a total area of 96.3 sqmi, of which 95.6 sqmi is land and 0.7 sqmi (0.75%) is water.

 The township contains the following communities: Andrico, Andrico No. 2, Atlantic, Bairdstown, Bradenville, Brenizer, Hillside, Loyalhanna, Cokeville Heights, Cooperstown, Kingston, Mannitto Haven, McChesneytown, Millwood, New Derry, Osburn, Pandora, Peanut, Seger, Snydertown, Superior, Torrance, and West Derry.

 The villages of Livermore and Cokeville no longer exist, relocated as part of the Conemaugh Dam Flood Control project.

 To the west lie Unity Township, Latrobe, and Salem Township and New Alexandria; to the north lie Loyalhanna Township, Conemaugh Township, Black Lick Township, Burrell Township and Blairsville; to the east, Fairfield Township; and to the south, Ligonier Township.

 Derry borough is entirely situated within Derry Township.

 It is traversed by the William Penn Highway (US-22 / US-119 concurrency) across the northern half of the township.
 US-30 runs along the southern border.